anacierdem/ed64/README.md

     loader64 [path to your file]

+Install locally;

+    npm install ed64

+And invoke;

+    node ./loader.js [path to your file]

 You can continue monitoring serial communication after boot by providing `--keep-alive`.

     loader64 [path to your file] --keep-alive

-Tested to be working with OS v2.12 for images
+Tested to be working with OS v2.12